CodethinkLabs/jailhouse-tk1/README.md

 ```

 Note that path/to/sdcard denotes the device name in /dev as opposed to a mount point.
+Please note that complete builds can take more than hour to finish.

 ### Testing jailhouse functionality
 There is a script located in /home/ubuntu that: